Charmed Apache Kafka K8s Documentation - Tutorial - Enable Encryption

 juju deploy self-signed-certificates --config ca-common-name="Tutorial CA"

-Wait for the charm settles into an active/idle state, as shown by the juju status
+Wait for the charm settle into an active/idle state, as shown by the juju status:

 Model Controller Cloud/Region Version SLA Timestamp